Healthy eating and drinking in the early days

 - shop-bought roast chicken with a prewashed salad mix

-- slow-cooked stew – put vegies and lean meat or chickpeas into a slow cooker early in the day with some stock or tinned tomatoes for a warm meal ready by night
+- slow-cooked stew – put vegetables and lean meat or chickpeas into a slow cooker early in the day with some stock or tinned tomatoes for a warm meal ready by the evening

 - ‘everything’ fried rice